 The Board will only rely on the undrawn portion of a line of credit in consideration of the sum of Financial Resources a Company is maintaining.
 The Board may direct Companies to report if the undrawn portion of a credit line drops below a certain threshold, as required.
+The Board may also direct Companies to report if the Line of Credit is terminated, modified or amended.

-The Board has also approved lines of credit from parent companies/affiliates, as acceptable Financial Resources, with the following attributes:
+The Board has also approved lines of credit from parent companies/affiliates as acceptable Financial Resources, with the following attributes:

-- Provides the Company with funds on demand and at its sole discretion; - Provides funds within five (5) business days of written demand from the Company; - Non-transferrable and non-assignable, except with prior written approval of the Board; - Does not allow termination, amendment, or modification, except with prior written approval of the Board; - Contains explicit provision to notify the Board in writing of any event of default, within two (2) business days of the guarantor or Company's knowledge of default; and,

-• Automatically renews and remains in force unless the Board has granted approval of alternative types of Financial Resources.
+- Provides the Company with funds on demand and at its sole discretion; - Provides funds within five (5) business days of written demand from the Company; - Non-transferrable and non-assignable, except with prior written approval of the Board or any successor administrative body; - Does not allow termination, amendment, or modification, except with prior written approval of the Board or any successor administrative body; - Contains explicit provision to notify the Board or any successor administrative body in writing of any event of default, within two (2) business days of the guarantor or Company's knowledge of default; and, - Automatically renews and remains in force unless the Board or any successor administrative body has granted approval of alternative types of Financial Resources.